GREAT BASS ALBUMS

 https://www.youtube.com/watch?v=JgWMiDMt0Bk

-1976 was a hell of a year for the bass - that year, we got at least two essential bass recordings, Jaco's self-titled album and Stanley Clarke's School Days.
+1976 was a hell of a year for the bass - that year saw the release of at least two landmark bass recordings, Jaco's self-titled album and Stanley Clarke's School Days.
 This was probably the pinnacle of Clarke's abilities in effortlessly bringing to the forefront an instrument usually relegated to the background, as well as infusing jazz with a pop sound (the genre, as well as the slapping component - see what I did there?).
-And one cool thing about Clarke, as usual, was that he wasn't afraid to dabble on the upright, even including the bow.
+And one cool thing about Clarke was that, as usual, he wasn't afraid to dabble on the upright, even including the bow.

 Thrust (Herbie Hancock)